 - Fancy the pancakes up by dropping a few blueberries or chocolate chips to the pancakes in the pan before you flip them.

-- Leftover pancakes can be stored in a sealed bag or container on the counter for a day, or in the refrigerator for 3-4 days.
+- Leftover pancakes can be stored in a sealed bag or container on the counter for 1-2 days, or in the refrigerator for 3-4 days.
 Reheat in the microwave for 10-20 seconds to soften.

 I am anxious to try this recipe, but if you wanted to add mashed banana or pumpkin, how would adjust the recipe?